HQSquantumsimulations/qoqo_qryd/_sources/src/execution.rst.txt

    measurement = ClassicalRegister(constant_circuit=init_circuit, circuits=[z_circuit, x_circuit])

-   # A quantum program is created from the measurement and "angle" is registered as a free input parameter
+   # A quantum program is created from the measurement and "angle" is registered as a free input
-   # The QuantumProgram now has one free parameter that needs to set when executing it.
+   # parameter.
+The QuantumProgram now has one free parameter that needs to be set when
-   # The symbolic value angle in the circuits will be replaced by that free parameter during execution.
+   # executing it.
+The symbolic value angle in the circuits will be replaced by that free parameter
+   # during execution.
    program = QuantumProgram(measurement=measurement, input_parameter_names=["angle"])

    backend = Backend(1)
    (bit_registers, float_registers, complex_registers) = program.run_registers(backend, [0.1])
    print(bit_registers)

-Executing QuantumPrograms without without returning expecation values
+Executing QuantumPrograms without returning expecation values
 ---------------------------------------------------------------------

-As described in :doc:`introdcution` the ``ClassicalRegister`` measurement can be used to return the full measurement record.
+As described in :doc:`introduction` the ``ClassicalRegister`` measurement can be used to return the full measurement record.

 Non-executing backends
 ----------------------